-The Atellica IM TnIH is a 3-site sandwich immunoassay using direct chemiluminometric technology.
-The Solid Phase reagent is magnetic latex particles conjugated with streptavidin with 2 bound biotinylated capture monoclonal antibodies each recognizing a unique cTnI epitope.
+The Atellica IM TnIH is a 3-site sandwich immunoassay using direct chemiluminescent technology.
+The Solid Phase reagent consists of magnetic latex particles conjugated with streptavidin with 2 bound biotinylated capture monoclonal antibodies, each recognizing a unique cTnI epitope.

-The Lite Reagent comprises a conjugate whose architecture consists of a proprietary acridinium ester and a recombinant anti-human cTnI sheep Fab covalently attached to bovine serum albumin (BSA) for chemiluminescent detection.
+The Lite Reagent comprises a conjugate with an architecture consisting of a proprietary acridinium ester and a recombinant anti-human cTnI sheep Fab covalently attached to bovine serum albumin (BSA) for chemiluminescent detection.